Training Vision

 The Foundation Phase starts with a Welcome Week with plenty of cohort-building and social activities.
 The students and their project teams will start their regular meetings and the student-led co-training teams will define their outline topics in the first month.
 The underpinning AI training is delivered by taking AI-relevant taught modules and the Research Tutorial.
 Lastly, the Research Planning Report needs to be submitted during the Foundation Phase.

 AI Foundation Courses: AI foundation courses (taught modules) are typically selected from established degree programmes in the Department of Computing.
-For example, in 2021-22 students took the modules Python Programming, Introduction to Machine Learning and Ethics, Privacy, AI in Society.
-The Research Tutorial is a bespoke module which is core for all AI4Health CDT students.
+For example, in 2023-24 students took the modules Python Programming, Deep Learning and Ethics, Fairness and Explanation in AI.
+The Research Tutorial in AI for Health is a bespoke module which is core for all AI4Health CDT students.
 The aim of this course is to evaluate research and to develop critical research thinking.

 Research Planning Report: PhD students will be required to submit their Research Planning Report, normally within 3-3.5 months of starting.
 The research plan is an important document to support defining the PhD project.